tizol/254-demo/README.md

-#Meteor is a JavaScript App Platform to write full stack applications
+#Meteor is a JavaScript App Platform to write full stack web apps

 ###